evya123/k8s-reporter/README.md

 - You have installed Go version 1.15 or above.
 - You have a Kubernetes cluster running and have access to it.
 - You have configured `kubectl` and have the appropriate context and permissions to interact with your Kubernetes cluster.
+- The CLI assume that you have kubeconfig at the default location

 ## Installation